slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - recruiting better than hiring: find a place where you can do a good job«- look at situations as systems. i help to create systems.
 - 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
 - The classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad.
-- doing things you enjoy / doing things you're good at / doing things other people want
+- doing things you enjoy / doing things you’re good at / doing things other people want
 - nobody ever gets credit for fixing problems that never happened -->